Monday, October 21, 2024

 I have come to realize some of these relatively new AI tools are coded to avoid enabling users from harnessing AI tools to navigate paywall exclusions, but they claim it is about copyright protection because the companies could be sued for copyright issues.
 But the thing is that there is absolutely NOTHING in U.S. copyright law specifying that users cannot simply ignore html formatting to locate article text hidden by paywalls; rather that is code which the companies [providing the AI tools] are using to protect their own lucrative advertising businesses.

-Of note is that Alphabet's Google relies far more on advertising than does Microsoft which is a more traditional software company.
-I have not extensively used alternative AI tools such as OpenAI's ChatGPT (the latter being jointly funded by the slime-ball Elon Musk, but to see if that one might be slightly less protective of advertiser interests; it is possible that other AI tools could be less protective of advertisers because they do not really have any).
+Of note is that Alphabet's Google (whose AI tool is called Google Gemini) relies far more on advertising than does Microsoft (whose AI tool is called Microsoft Copilot) which is a more traditional software company.
+I had not extensively used alternative AI tools such as OpenAI's ChatGPT (the latter being jointly funded by Elon Musk, and it appears that AI tool is slightly less protective of advertiser interests; it is possible that other AI tools could be less protective of advertisers because they do not really have any).
 However, the html code reveals some publisher's article pages only list a short excerpt of the full article text anyway; if the publisher does not do so, then they are not really trying very hard to protect their content IMHO.

-However, extracting text from an html page might be the type of task which Artificial Intelligence (AI) tools such as Google Gemini or Microsoft Bing Copilot might be well-suited to handle, and yet when I entered my query into Microsoft Copilot and Google Gemini as follows, this was how those AI interaction played out.
-I typed this into the AI input the following text (using two different AI tools):
+However, extracting text from an html page might be the type of task which Artificial Intelligence (AI) tools such as Google Gemini, Microsoft Bing Copilot or Open AI's ChatGPT might be well-suited to handle, and yet when I entered my query into those tools as follows, I received a variety of answers.
+Below was how those AI interaction played out.
+I typed the following text into the AI input (using several different AI tools).

 "Using the html version of the article found at https://www.modernhealthcare.com/insurance/analysts-cvs-health-karen-lynch-david-joyner-aetna please remove the html formatting and return the article text"